mparker-landt/Milestone_Project_2/README.md

 <img src="assets/images/readme/start-game-hover.png" alt="drawing" width="200"/>
 <img src="assets/images/readme/stop-game.png" alt="drawing" width="200"/>

-* Instructions Button and Popup - This feature was made small and unobstrusive to not take away from the game.\
+* Instructions Button and Pop-up - This feature was made small and unobtrusive to not take away from the game.\
 On hover the button visuals changed and on larger screens the mouse icon changes to a pointer.\
-When clicked an instructions popup appears with rules for the game and explanations about the different mole characters.
-The modal could be closed with a close butt1on click or selecting anywhere outside the popup box.
+When clicked an instructions pop-up appears with rules for the game and explanations about the different mole characters.
+The modal could be closed with a close butt1on click or selecting anywhere outside the pop-up box.
 Due to user feedback the instructions were made to start off as visible on entering the webpage.

 <img src="assets/images/readme/instructions.png" alt="drawing" width="200"/>